Sophie Goldschmidt: World Surf League

-Owing to her background in commercial, marketing and communications, Goldschmidt was appointed as CEO of the World Surf League in July 2017.
-At the time of her appointment, the WSL's lead investor, Dirk Ziff, described Goldschmidt as “exactly what the league needs”, and that her “experience, strong leadership and winning and inclusive management style” would “further elevate the league and grow engagement among fans around the world.”
+Goldschmidt was appointed as CEO of the World Surf League in July 2017.
+At the time of her appointment, the WSL's lead investor, Dirk Ziff, described Goldschmidt as "exactly what the league needs," and that her "experience, strong leadership and winning and inclusive management style" would "further elevate the league and grow engagement among fans around the world."
 Despite a lack of practical surfing experience, Goldschmidt still succeeded in carving a new path for the sport.

-In addition to launching a new strategy and direction for pro surfing, Goldschmidt successfully implemented the first ever professional surf events in 2018, featuring an artificial wave system.
-The Founder’s Cup was held at the WSL Surf Ranch and, for the first time in the sport’s history, was aired live for four hours across the CBS broadcast network.
-In an interview with CBS Sport, Goldschmidt explained, “Our expanded national broadcast and live streaming platforms will help to showcase what our surf fans already know and love: surfing is an incredible sport that delivers excitement, athleticism, and engaging content.”
+In addition to launching a new strategy and direction for pro surfing, Goldschmidt successfully implemented the first-ever professional surf events in 2018, featuring an artificial wave system.
+The Founder's Cup was held at the WSL Surf Ranch and, for the first time in the sport's history, was aired live for four hours across the CBS broadcast network.
+In an interview with CBS Sport, Goldschmidt explained, "Our expanded national broadcast and live streaming platforms will help to showcase what our surf fans already know and love: surfing is an incredible sport that delivers excitement, athleticism, and engaging content."

 2019 saw Goldschmidt make the WSL the first U.S-based global sports league to enforce pay equality at its events.
-Speaking on the WSL Equal Prize money commitment, Goldschmidt said, “This is a huge step forward in our long-planned strategy to elevate women's surfing and we are thrilled to make this commitment as we reveal our new 2019 schedule.”
-Goldschmidt continued to honour female surfers by launching a marketing campaign that highlighted the women’s tour and focussed on increasing viewership and fan engagement.
+Speaking on the WSL Equal Prize money commitment, Goldschmidt said, '"This is a huge step forward in our long-planned strategy to elevate women's surfing and we are thrilled to make this commitment as we reveal our new 2019 schedule."
+Goldschmidt continued to honour female surfers by launching a marketing campaign that highlighted the women's tour and focussed on increasing viewership and fan engagement.

 Goldschmidt continued to reshape the WSL when she relaunched their ocean conservation efforts.
 Such commitments were designed to inspire, educate and empower those associated with the ocean and to address critical environmental issues.

-In 2020, Goldschmidt led negotiations on the WSL’s historic 10-year agreement with professional surfers’ representative body, World Professional Surfers (WPS).
+In 2020, Goldschmidt led negotiations on the WSL's historic 10-year agreement with professional surfers' representative body, World Professional Surfers.
 Made ahead of the 2021 Olympic Games, it stands as the longest agreement ever made between the two groups.
 The agreement will come at a pivotal moment in the sport’s history, helping ensure stability and alignment in the years to come.

 U.S. Ski & Snowboard

-Goldschmidt was appointed President and CEO of U.S. Ski & Snowboard, the Olympic national governing body for skiing and snowboarding in the United States, in October 2021.
-She took over the position from previous President and CEO Tiger Shaw.
+Goldschmidt was appointed president and CEO of U.S. Ski & Snowboard, the Olympic and Paralympic national governing body for skiing and snowboarding in the United States, in October 2021.
+She took over the positions from previous president and CEO Tiger Shaw.
 She is the organization's first female CEO.

 Achievements

 Goldschmidt was ranked number 15 on the 2018 Forbes list of the "Most Powerful Women In International Sport" and included in Adweek’s “29 Marketing Innovators That Are Changing The Game For Fans and Brands”.
-Goldschmidt was also in Sport 360’s “100 Most Influential Women In Sport,” and Marketing Week’s Vision 100.
+Goldschmidt was also in Sport 360’s "100 Most Influential Women In Sport," and Marketing Week's Vision 100.

 Personal life

-Goldschmidt currently resides in Los Angeles, California.
+As of 2017, Goldschmidt lives in Santa Monica, California.